tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection: A transport-layer connection between two endpoints.

+context: A collection of parameters generated in a handshake (including secrets and negotiated options).

 endpoint: Either the client or server of the connection.

 handshake: An initial negotiation between client and server that establishes the parameters of their subsequent interactions.